Urban Food Systems Hub - Social & Community quest for Intermediate level adventurers

 5

-Establish a quarterly update rhythm: Food systems change seasonally and yearly.
-Set calendar reminders to revisit your map, add new players, remove defunct ones, and note seasonal patterns.
-A living map that evolves becomes an actual community resource, not just a one-time project.
+Set calendar reminders to revisit your zone, add new players, remove defunct ones, and note seasonal patterns.
+A food systems map that evolves with planting seasons, market schedules, and new operations becomes an actual community resource instead of a dated snapshot.

 Gear Up for Your Quest